josh-works/intermediate-ruby/_posts/2021-06-11-rails-test-audit/2021-06-11-rails-test-audit.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Strongly recommend you charge at least $1,000 to signal you&#39;re serious and know what you&#39;re doing. <br><br>&quot;I gave access to our source code to an extremely cheap contractor&quot; is not something most folks want to say to their boss.</p>&mdash; Ben Orenstein (@r00k) <a href="https://twitter.com/r00k/status/1393124330461143042?ref_src=twsrc%5Etfw">May 14, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Since then, I've had three customers!
+Since then, I've had a handful of customers!
 It's been an absolute blast, and I've learned a ton.
-(For example, getting an entire app running locally, from `git clone` to `rails test` and having all passing tests _never_ takes just a few minutes).
+(For example, getting an entire app running locally, from `git clone` to `rails test` and having all passing tests rarely takes just a few minutes).
 I'll charge substantially more next time around.

 This document will be a living guide for how I accomplished the audit (and how I'll conduct future audits) and what steps I've taken to do two things: